Preparation of the 1/2-Laughlin state with atoms in a rotating trap: Conclusions

-For an accurate description in the vicinity of the centrifugal limit, we had to carefully choose the angular momentum truncation $L_{\rm max}$: The contour plots of the energy gap, Fig. \ref{colorplots}, considerably depend on this truncation.
-In particular, by truncating at $L_{\rm max}=12$, the Laughlin region (lower right corner of the contour plot) is fully separated from other regions by a valley of very small energy gap.
+For an accurate description in the vicinity of the centrifugal limit, we had to ensure a sufficiently large angular momentum truncation $L_{\rm max}$: The contour plots of the energy gap, Fig.~\ref{colorplots}, considerably depend on this truncation.
+In particular, by truncating at the low value of $L_{\rm max}=12$, the Laughlin region (lower right corner of the contour plot) appears fully separated from other regions by a valley of very small energy gap.
 This hinders the fast preparation of the Laughlin state.
-Luckily, allowing for larger angular momentum changes this picture, and the Laughlin state can then be reached without crossing such a valley of small gaps, if the anisotropy parameter is chosen sufficiently large.
+Allowing for larger angular momentum changes this picture, and the Laughlin state can then be reached without crossing such a valley of small gaps, if the anisotropy parameter is chosen sufficiently large.

 In this work, we have assumed an interaction parameter of $g=1$.
 This is slightly larger than the value $g=0.6$ assumed in Ref.~\cite{popp04}, or $g=0.41$ in Ref.~\cite{gemelke10}.
 Sufficiently strong interactions are important because the many-body gap above the Laughlin state scales as $\sim0.1g\:\hbar\omega$ \cite{regnault2003,julia-diaz12}.
 While many experiments operate in the weakly-interacting regime with $g\approx0.1$, strong interactions of $g\approx3$ have been realized using a Feshbach resonance \cite{Ha2013}.
 In principle, it is also possible to tune $g$ as a function of time.
 This would provide another knob in the state preparation scheme - an opportunity which is left for future work.